spdx/license-list-XML/DOCS/faq.md

-note: use the table of contents icon in the upper left hand corner of this window
+Tip: use the table of contents icon in the upper left hand corner of this window to see a list of FAQs

 The SPDX License List
 =====================

 # What is the SPDX License List?
 The SPDX License List is an integral part of the SPDX Specification.
 The SPDX License List itself is a list of commonly found licenses and exceptions used in free and open or collaborative software, data,